 Appropriate use in special circumstances

 Researchers: Researchers should not use their InfoAccess data warehouse authorization to obtain student information for their own or or anyone else’s research.
 Release of student records for research purposes generally requires student consent and should only be obtained from the Registrar’s Office in conjunction with an approved Institutional Review Board (IRB) protocol.
-Instructions for obtaining IRB approval will help offer more information.
+The Human Research Protection Program site will help offer more information.

 Employees with dual roles: Employees who hold an administrative position AND another role (typically research or instruction), need to be particularly careful to use the InfoAccess data warehouse access only for authorized administrative responsibilities.
 For example, advisors who are also course instructors should not use their data warehouse access (granted for the advising role) to obtain information about students who are enrolled in their courses.